 Christian Era and Universal Time

-§ 3 Nowadays, for practical scientific and economic reasons, extremely accurate atomic clocks are used to generate the so called Coordinated Universal Time UTC, which is continuously such a close approximation of the Universal Time UT that |UT ̶ UTC|, being the absolute value of their (continuously irregularly fluctuating) difference, never exceeds 1 second.
-Thus,
+§ 3 Nowadays, for practical scientific and economic reasons, extremely accurate atomic clocks are used to generate the so called Coordinated Universal Time UTC, which is continuously such a close approximation of the (real) Universal Time UT that |UT ̶ UTC|, being the absolute value of the (continuously irregularly fluctuating) difference between them, never exceeds 1 second.
+Shortly:

-Keep also in mind that between 1 BC and AD 1 there was no AD 0 or 0 BC.
-The first year of our era was AD 1, and its first day 1-1-1.
+§ 8 Keep in mind that between the years 1 BC and AD 1 there was no year AD 0 or 0 BC.
+The first year of our era was the year AD 1, and its first day 1-1-1.
 The very first turn of the year must have been [1‑1‑2; 00:00:00], because it came one second after [31‑12‑1; 23:59:59].
 Analogously, the very first turn of the decade must have been [1‑1‑11; 00:00:00], because it came one second after [31‑12‑10; 23:59:59].
 Analogously, the very first turn of the century must have been [1‑1‑101; 00:00:00], the very first turn of the millenium [1‑1‑1001; 00:00:00], the second turn of the millenium [1‑1‑2001; 00:00:00].
-As a consequence, the first day of the third millennium was 1‑1‑2001 (not 1‑1‑2000), its first year 2001 (not 2000).
+As a consequence, the first day of the third millennium was 1‑1‑2001 (not 1‑1‑2000), and its first year the year 2001 (not 2000).

-© Jan Zuidhoek 2019-2021
+© Jan Zuidhoek 2019-2022